Permafrost/TundraTN/SERVICES.md

 #### Inputs:

-* $content is string, byte array, input stream, [org.w3c.dom.Node] object, com.sap.conn.idoc.IDocDocumentList object, or IData document content to be recognized by Trading Networks.
+* `$content` is string, byte array, input stream, [org.w3c.dom.Node] object, `com.sap.conn.idoc.IDocDocumentList` object, or `IData` document content to be recognized by Trading Networks.
+* `$content.identity` is an optional choice of mode for assigning a value to the `DocumentID` of the resulting bizdoc if no `DocumentID` is extracted:
+  * `UUID`: assigns a newly generated [UUID].
+  * `ULID`: assigns a newly generated [ULID].
+  * `SHA-512`: the algorithm used to calculate a message digest from the content.
+  * `SHA-384`: the algorithm used to calculate a message digest from the content.
+  * `SHA-256`: the algorithm used to calculate a message digest from the content.
+  * `SHA`: the algorithm used to calculate a message digest from the content.
+  * `MD5`: the algorithm used to calculate a message digest from the content.
+  * `MD2`: the algorithm used to calculate a message digest from the content.
-* $namespace is an optional list of namespace prefixes and the URIs they map to, used when $content is provided as an IData document to be serialized to [XML] with elements in one or more namespaces.
+* `$namespace` is an optional list of namespace prefixes and the URIs they map to, used when `$content` is provided as an `IData` document to be serialized to [XML] with elements in one or more namespaces.
-* TN_parms is an optional set of routing hints for Trading Networks to use when recognizing $content.
+* `TN_parms` is an optional set of routing hints for Trading Networks to use when recognizing `$content`.

 #### Outputs:

-* $content is the recognized content returned as a byte array.
+* `$content` is the recognized content returned as a byte array.
-* $bizdoc is a new Trading Networks document (BizDocEnvelope) representing the recognized content, but not yet routed to Trading Networks for processing.
+* `$bizdoc` is a new Trading Networks document (BizDocEnvelope) representing the recognized content, but not yet routed to Trading Networks for processing.
 * `TN_parms` is the set of routing hints Trading Networks used when